mwarning/SimpleDNS/README.md

 ### Introduction

-SimpleDNS is a very simple DNS server.<br />
+SimpleDNS is a very simple DNS server.
 It was made to learn the basics of the DNS protocol.

 Features: